 By Khatereh Calleja, J.D.

-HSCA, which represents the nation’s leading healthcare GPOs, recently released its 2019 Annual Report detailing the impact of GPOs.
-It confirms what hospitals, healthcare providers, suppliers, and policymakers see every day: GPOs reduce healthcare costs; increase competition; drive transparency, visibility, and predictability; propel improvements to healthcare processes and systems; and add value to suppliers.
+HSCA, which represents the nation’s leading healthcare GPOs, recently released its 2020 Annual Report detailing the impact of GPOs and it confirms what hospitals, healthcare providers, suppliers, and policymakers see every day: GPOs improve healthcare quality; reduce costs; increase competition; drive transparency, visibility, and predictability; and add value to all supply chain stakeholders.

 Khatereh Calleja, J.D., is the president and CEO of Healthcare Supply Chain Association (HSCA).